fonseca9/nvim-configs/README.md

 # starter
-just nvim configs based on nvchad with a few bind modifications
+just nvim configs based on nvchad with a few bind modifications. nvim 0.9+